Predicting regional and pan-Arctic sea ice anomalies with kernel analog forecasting

 \subsection{Regional Arctic}

 While predicting pan-Arctic sea ice area minimums and maximums has been of great interest, as more areas of the Arctic become accessible, an increased effort has been made in regional scale predictions.
 Snapshots of regional sea ice anomalies (calculated against regional climatologies) in Fig.~\ref{fig:regional_truth} demonstrate different behavior around the Arctic basin.
 The out-of-sample extension values are plotted with the truth, and again should be thought of as the lead time 0 forecast.
-The central Arctic basins (Beaufort, Chukchi, East Siberian, \& Laptev) experience winter months with near zero anomaly as they are 100\% ice covered.
+The central Arctic basins (Beaufort, Chukchi, East Siberian, Laptev, Kara Seas, and Baffin Bay) experience winter months with near zero anomaly as they are 100\% ice covered.
 Continuing westward to the Barents Sea, we begin to see the strong influence of the North Atlantic in regulating sea ice cover.
 More persistent anomalies are seen in the Barents and Greenland seas, which we see later leads to greater predictability (Figs. \ref{fig:region_pc} and \ref{fig:pc_TM}).
 Moving across to the North Pacific basins, the Bering Sea and Sea of Okhotsk also exhibit regular intervals of near zero anomaly due to being completely ice free in the summer months.

-The aggregated error metrics, averaged over all months for each region in Figs.~\ref{fig:region_rms} (normalized RMSE) and \ref{fig:region_pc} (pattern correlation) show that KAF consistently outperforms damped persistence (or at least fares no worse) once an initial reconstruction error is overcome, typically after one month.
-The KAF normalized RMSE approaches 1 around the same time its pattern correlation score drops below 0.5, two measures of predictive skill being lost, which for most regions occurs around 3 or 4 months lead time.
+The aggregated error metrics, averaged over all months for each region in Figs.~\ref{fig:region_rms} (NRMSE) and \ref{fig:region_pc} (pattern correlation) show that KAF consistently outperforms damped persistence (or at least fares no worse) once an initial reconstruction error is overcome, typically after one month.
+The KAF NRMSE approaches 1 around the same time its pattern correlation score drops below 0.5, two measures of predictive skill being lost, which for most regions occurs around 3 or 4 months lead time.
 Disregarding pattern correlation scores below the 0.5 threshold may cut into some apparent gains of KAF over damped persistence, but it is worth noting the decay rate of KAF pattern correlation is slower than damped persistence, sometimes dramatically so (e.g. Bering and Labrador).
 The persistent nature of the North Atlantic adjacent basins seen in Fig.~\ref{fig:regional_truth} manifests itself as slower than average decay of damped persistence.
-Also note the rise in damped persistence pattern correlation at the 12 month mark, for the North Pacific basins (Bering, Okhotsk) but also seen in pan-Arctic, suggesting sea ice reemergence phenomena.